Ideology of the Islamic State: Importance of Salafism

 Author Graeme Wood has noted the importance of the "governing precepts that were embedded in Islam by the Prophet Muhammad and his earliest followers" (which together with two succeeding generations of Muslims are known as the Salaf), from which IS insists it "cannot waver".

 Virtually every major decision and law promulgated by the Islamic State adheres to what it calls, in its press and pronouncements, and on its billboards, license plates, stationery, and coins, "the Prophetic methodology," which means following the prophecy and example of Muhammad, in punctilious detail.

 While other jihadis are salafist in doctrine, IS been more exacting in following early practices by "embrac[ing] slavery and crucifixion without apology," as well as a jizya tax on Christians.
 It has boasted about its enslavement of Yazidi women in its international magazine Dabiq.

-Despite this, IS rejects many traditional Salafi interpretations and condemns the majority of Salafis as heretics.
-Major Salafi scholars of contemporary era such as Saleh Al-Fawzan, Abd Al-Aziz Fawzan Al-Fawzan, Abdulaziz al-Tarefe, Sulaiman Al-Alwan, Adnan al-Aroor, Muhammad Al-Munajjid, etc. have refuted the Caliphate claim of IS as illegal and condemned them as a "rogue, criminal organisation" reminiscent of the "fanatical Kharijites".

 Of Jihadi-Salafism

 The ideology of the Islamic State is based on Jihadi-Salafism, "a distinct ideological movement in Sunni Islam", according to Cole Bunzel of the Brookings Institution and Graeme Wood of The Atlantic.
 According to their works, and IS itself, it unites two streams of Islamic thought that are the original Muslim Brotherhood and Salafism, though IS regards the modern Muslim Brotherhood and Hamas as traitors and apostates.
 "We believe that jihad in God's path is an individual obligation, from the fall of al-Andalus until the liberation of [all] Muslim lands, and [that it is an individual obligation] in the presence of a pious person or an impious person."
 British newspaper The Guardian defines the organisation's ideology as "generally viewed as identical to al-Qaida's or the Saudi version of Salafism– adherence to fundamental Islamic tenets."
 However, the sheer brutality and extreme tendencies of IS have alienated them from mainstream Salafi-Jihadists.
 Prominent Salafi-Jihadist ideologues have condemned IS and wrote treatises against them.

-One of the most repeated propaganda tropes of IS is the denunciation of its Jihadist and other religious opponents as "Murji'ites", an ancient heterodox sect condemned as heretical by mainstream Sunnism.
+One of the most repeated propaganda tropes of IS is the denunciation of its Jihadist and other religious opponents as Murji'ites, an ancient heterodox sect condemned as heretical by mainstream Sunnism.
 According to Jeffrey Bristol,"This is an important accusation, for ISIS believes that true Islam is one wholly without sects, even without the traditional four schools of jurisprudence, so that any creation of sectarianism renders one's Islam void."